Police and demonstrators clash during protests over the shooting of a Minnesota man during a traffic stop

 For his family, it is difficult to see a way forward without Wright, his aunt Naisha Wright told CNN's Don Lemon.

-Naisha Wright was driving to be with her brother and sister-in-law, Duante's parents, Monday night.
+Naisha Wright was driving to be with her brother and sister-in-law, Daunte's parents, Monday night.
 Starting in Alabama, she spent hours driving to pick up her mother in Tennessee so they could both go to Minneapolis.

-It will take until 11 a.m.
-Tuesday to get there, but Naisha Wright said being with her family is all she can think about.
+Naisha Wright described her nephew as a young man who loved his family and was loved by them, Wright said.
+His parents have been together over two decades, and raised their son in a strong, loving home, she said.